Pleural/dreamgrove/content/balance/Compendium.md

 {{< spell 202425 "Warrior of Elune" >}} is an off-gcd ability, making your next 3 {{< spell 194153 "Starfires" >}} instant for 25 seconds.
 The ability has a 45s cooldown that starts once you've pressed it.

 <br>Use the charges to enter Solar Eclipse or as a movement GCD in {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}/Lunar Eclipse.

+<br> You can preferably press it when Solar Eclipse has less than 7 seconds left, this will allow you to use all charges for two eclipses before it expires and have it up again in time for exiting the next eclipse.

  <div id="mushroom">